 The new testament ekklesia is comprised of Jew and Gentile, called out of the world to be God’s possession; a people in covenant with God.
 Many in the new testament ekklesia are not saved because they do not understand the word of the kingdom, some fall away because of tribulation or persecution, and others are unfruitful because the cares of the world and the deceitfulness of riches choke the word (Matthew 9:18-22).
 The righteous shall live by faith, and those who have faith preserve their souls (Hebrews 10:38-39).
 The Object of faith for the new testament saints is the crucified, buried, and resurrected Christ, Jesus of Nazareth; our coming King (Matthew 25:31-46).

 Within the old testament and new testament ekklesia are the saints of God, counted righteous by faith; the sons of Abraham (Galatians 3:7,29).
 Together we are made perfect (Hebrews 11:40)—resurrected and raptured (caught up to God; Greek, harpazo) at the parousia, the appearing of the glory of our great God and Savior Jesus Christ; our blessed hope.

-The church is not raptured.
-The saints of God, all the saints in salvation history, are resurrected and raptured at the appearing of Jesus Christ (1 Thessalonians 4:16-17).
+The church will not be raptured.
+The saints of God, all the saints in salvation history, are resurrected (the dead in Christ first), and then we who are alive, who still remain until the coming of the Lord, are caught up (Lemma ἁρπάζω, transliterated harpazō) at the appearing of Jesus Christ (1 Thessalonians 4:16-17).
 And we will always be with the Lord.
 Therefore encourage one another with these words.